 - The costs of the measures should not be out of proportion to the extent and duration of the damage and the benefits likely to be achieved.

-For more information on the admissibility of claims for wildlife response activities under the CLC 92 and Fund 92 Conventions please read the IOPC Claims Manual which may be downloaded from their website at www.iopcfund.org.
+For more information on the admissibility of claims for wildlife response activities under the CLC 92 and Fund 92 Conventions please read the IOPC Claims Information Pack which may be downloaded from the website on the publications page.